Huang-Hau-Shuan/Orbital25/milestone2.md

 - A panel to display the current task progress
 - Shows the detailed steps the player needs to complete
-- Provides funcionalities to debug and test each task
+- Provides functionalities to debug and test each task
   <img src="pictures/task-panel.png" width="250"/>

 ### 5. Main Renderer (Central Message Broker)